sondreb/sondreb.com/pages/archive/index.md

 # Archive

-<h2 class="highlight">I've been blogging and writing since 1997, unfortunately most of this is lost in space.
+<h2 class="highlight">I've been blogging and writing since 1997, unfortunately most of this is lost in time.
 Here are what I've written on my new site:</h2>

 <a class="post" href="/on-making-life-easier">
     <div class="abstract">